dotnet/docs-aspire/docs/deployment/azure/local-provisioning.md

 ---
 title: Local Azure provisioning
-description: Learn how to Azure provisioned resources in your local development environment. ms.date: 04/05/2024
+description: Learn how to use Azure resources in your local development environment. ms.date: 04/05/2024
 zone_pivot_groups: azure-cli
 ---